GNS3/gns3-vm/README.md

 Build a GNS3 Virtual Machine

-* Support Qemu, dynamips, VPCS and IOU
+* Support Qemu, dynamips, VPCS, IOU and Docker
 * It's based on a ubuntu-server LTS 14.04 64 bits
 * Support GNS3 update without losing your data
 * No need to release a new VM when a new release is out